AdMaster/admaster.github.com/src/trackmaster/v1/en/media.md

       }

-## Get details of the given media in the authorized network
+## Get details of the given system media ID in the authorized network

     GET /networks/:network_id/medias/:media_id